agent-infra/agent-tars-website/src/docs/source/docs/guide/trouble-shooting.md

 ### Inspect WebView Process

-当你遇到 UI 部分渲染不正常时，你可以通过下述步骤启动 Chrome Devtools。
+If you encounter abnormal UI rendering, you can launch Chrome DevTools using the following steps:

 <p align="center">
   <img width="300" src="https://sf16-sg.tiktokcdn.com/obj/eden-sg/psvhouloj/agent-tars-docs/toggle-developer-tools.png">
 </p>

-你将会能够调试 UI，并且查看控制台中是否有报错日志：
+You will be able to debug the UI and check the console for any error logs:

 <p align="center">
   <img width="600" src="https://sf16-sg.tiktokcdn.com/obj/eden-sg/psvhouloj/agent-tars-docs/chrome-devtools.png">
 </p>

+### Validate LLM Request

-### Validate Anthropic API Key
+#### Validate Anthropic API Key

 If you are using the Official Anthropic API Key, you can check whether the current API Key is valid by entering the following Curl command in the terminal: